Level/rave-level/README.md

 - `keyEncoding` (string or object, default `'utf8'`): [encoding](https://github.com/Level/abstract-level#encodings) to use for keys
 - `valueEncoding` (string or object, default `'utf8'`): encoding to use for values
 - `retry` (boolean, default `true`): if true, operations are retried upon connecting to a new leader.
-The `db` does not have [snapshot guarantees](https://github.com/Level/abstract-level#iterator) in this case because new iterators and thus snapshots may be created by the leader.
+This disables [snapshot guarantees](https://github.com/Level/abstract-level#iterator) because retries may implicitly use new snapshots.
 If false, operations are aborted upon disconnect, which means to yield an error on e.g. `db.get()`.

 The `RaveLevel` class extends `AbstractLevel` and thus follows the public API of [`abstract-level`](https://github.com/Level/abstract-level).
 As such, the rest of the API is documented in `abstract-level`.
 The database opens itself but (unlike other `abstract-level` implementations) cannot be re-opened once `db.close()` has been called.
 Calling `db.open()` would then yield a [`LEVEL_NOT_SUPPORTED`](https://github.com/Level/abstract-level#errors) error.

 ### Events

-A `rave-level` database will only emit [events](https://github.com/Level/abstract-level#events) that are the result of its own operations (rather than other processes).
+A `RaveLevel` instance will only emit [events](https://github.com/Level/abstract-level#events) that are the result of its own operations (rather than other processes or instances).
 There's one additional event, emitted when `db` has been elected as the leader:

 ```js
 db.on('leader', function () {